Durman/BuildingNodesDocs/docs/nodes/facade/facade.rst

   floors to fit total height of floors into facade height.
 If all floors are not scalable the facade may have gap in the top.

+Is ground
+  This property is used only for first floors.
+If it's true first floor will be generated only on facades which start from the ground.
+The ground level is equal to level of the bottom vertex of bounding box of a building.

 Examples
 --------